directus/directus/docs/concepts/app-components.md

 # App Components

 > Directus has been architected as completely modular and extensible.
-Below are some of the keystone components you should understand.

-## Overview

-@TODO Add SVG of position
+There are four keystone component types within the App.
+Out-of-the-box components are configurable, or altogether new components can be created as extensions.

 ## Modules